visual-layer/fastdup/README.md

 		</td>
 		<td colspan="4" valign="top">
 			<b>➡️ Feature Vectors</b><br />
-			Learn how to read fastdup generated feature vectors in Python and use them for downstream processing, or run fastdup on your calculated feature vectors.
+			Read fastdup-generated feature vectors in Python and use them for downstream processing, or run fastdup on your calculated feature vectors.
 		</td>
 	</tr>
 	<tr>